 Sensory modulation disorder is a problem with turning sensory messages into controlled behaviour that matches the nature and intensity of the sensory information.
 For example, overreactions to touch, movement, sounds, odours and tastes can cause discomfort, avoidance, distractibility and anxiety.

-Sensory-Based Motor Disorder is a problem with stabilising, moving or planning a series of movements in response to sensory demands.
-For example, deficits in balance, gross motor and fine motor coordination and the ability to perform skilled, familiar and/or novel motor actions.
+When someone has difficulty with stabilising, moving or planning a series of movements in response to sensory demands, this is known as a sensory-based motor disorder.
+For example, deficits in balance, gross motor and fine motor coordination and the ability to perform skilled, familiar and novel motor actions.

-Sensory Discrimination Disorder is a problem with sensing similarities and differences between sensations.
-For example, incorrect processing of visual or auditory input, inattentiveness, disorganisation and poor school performance.
+Some people with disability have difficulty sensing similarities and differences between sensations.
+Sensory discrimination disorder may present itself through the incorrect processing of visual or auditory input, inattentiveness and disorganisation.

-Vision impairments - Vision impairments are either categorised into low vision or blindness.
-Low vision can affect people of all ages and impact on many aspects of a person’s life, including recognising faces, reading the newspaper, using a telephone and reading road signs, whereas a complete loss of vision causes difficulty in mobility and everyday tasks.
+Vision impairments are either categorised into low vision or blindness.
+Low vision can affect people of all ages and impact on many aspects of a person’s life, including recognising faces, reading the newspaper, using a phone and reading road signs.
+Meanwhile, a complete loss of vision causes difficulty with mobility, navigation and everyday tasks.

-Autism - A lifelong developmental condition categorised by difficulties in social interaction, communication, sensory processing difficulties and restricted interests and behaviours.
-People with autism relate to their environment and other people differently.
+Autism is a lifelong developmental condition categorised by difficulties in social interaction, communication, sensory processing difficulties and restricted interests and behaviours.
+People with Autism relate to their environment and other people differently.

-Sensory Processing Disorder - A neurological condition causing misinterpretation of the world and other people through hearing, vision, taste, smell, touch, pressure and movement
+Sensory processing disorder is a neurological condition causing misinterpretation of the world and other people through hearing, vision, taste, smell, touch, pressure and movement.